SACHSTech/careers-in-computer-science-lucymao-12/project.md

 <h2><b><img src="https://upload.wikimedia.org/wikipedia/en/thumb/2/29/McGill_University_CoA.svg/1200px-McGill_University_CoA.svg.png" alt="mcgill logo" width="50"/> McGill University</h2></b>

 ---
 McGill is one of the leading reasearch institutions in Canada that houses some of the top reaserachers in the world.
-We will be focusing on the Bachelor's of science in computer science degree that can be obtained through this institution from the high school pre-requisites all the way to the completion of the diploma.
+We will be focusing on the Bachelor's of Science with a Software Engineering major that can be obtained through this institution from the high school pre-requisites all the way to the completion of the diploma.
 With this diploma, alumni are afforded many different job opportunities within the software engineering industry.

 <br>